-One of the rarer breeds on this list, Hadi Red Pearl Sword is very easy to care for.
-The plants have large, blunt, sword-shaped leaves that grow from the center to outward, with heavy red markings that cover most of its surface.
-The plants can grow about 4 to 9 inches tall.
+One of the rarer breeds on the list of red aquarium plants, the Hadi Red Pearl Sword, is very easy to care for.
+The plants have large, blunt, sword-shaped leaves that grow from the center to outward, with heavy red markings that cover most of their surface.

 14. Fancy Twist

 This eye-catching plant makes for a very pretty addition to your aquarium centerpieces, as its round leaves vary in colors from green to dark red.
 It can be both emersed and submersed.